Cross-platform C SDK logo

 font

 The font.
-Will be set to NULL after destruction.
+It will be set to NULL after destruction.

 font_equals ()

-Compare two fonts.
+Compare two sources.
 They are considered equal if they have the same family, size and style.

 bool_t